 The Gender Equality Champion Award for the tourism and hospitality sector will be presented at ITB Berlin on 8th March, International Women’s Day.
-Applications for the Award have now closed and our team has whittled down over 40 applicants to five shortlisters.
+Applications for the Award have now closed and our team has whittled down over 40 applicants to four shortlisters.

 The shortlist includes businesses that are based across three continents:

 Madhya Pradesh Tourism Board – India

 AdventureWomen – USA

 Travel Excellence – Costa Rica

 For employees of this tourism operator based in Ecuador, all staff are provided with gender awareness training, with a particular focus on employability challenges for women in the sector, and how certain work conditions or behaviours may violate the rights of working women.
 Employees are also able to request flexible working hours to assist with family responsibilities, and can also have the option to bring children into the workplace following approval from supervisors.

 ETUR promotes gender equality through concrete actions within their tourism operations.
 Their first complete travel programme, which launches this year, will focus on travel for women within Ecuador.
 An example of this is “Guayaquil de mis calores”, a tour of craft beers in the city of Guayaquil, Ecuador, exclusive only for women, which offers a new space for learning and safety in beer tasting.
 This disrupts the exclusionary traditions around the participation of women in the beer industry, breaking down social stigmas.